 - "Wooden Ships", written in the very early CSN (no Y yet) days, is a protest against nuclear war.
 Not a very direct protest considering the (later) in-your-face "Ohio" mentioned above, but the line "silver people on the shoreline / let us be" is a reference to hazmat suits.

 - John Hanlon wrote the song "Damn the Dam" in 1973 for a New Zealand Fibreglass radio advertisement to advertise "Pink Batts" home insulation, to express how installing insulation would save electricity and reduce the need to build more hydroelectric dams (85 percent of New Zealand's electricity at the time were generated by them).
-It was quickly adopted by the Save Manapouri Campaign as a protest song against the damming and raising of Lake Manapouri to increase water storage and the head of the recently-completed Manapouri hydroelectric power station.
+It was quickly adopted by the Save Manapouri Campaign as a protest song against the damming and raising of Lake Manapouri to increase water storage and the head of the recently-completed Manapouri hydroelectric power station, which was purpose-built to power the newly-opened Tiwai Point aluminium smelter.

 - Black Sabbath had a lot of these on their early albums before their lyrics started becoming more and more cryptic: "Wicked World", "War Pigs", "Electric Funeral", "Hand of Doom" and "Children of the Grave" all come to mind.